• Skip to primary navigation

 I can go on, there are the ocean, tropical forest, waterfalls, beaches, hills, spectacular cliffs, and much more.
 You name it, New Zealand has got it.

-Besides the beautiful nature, the people of New Zealand are incredibly friendly.
-If you’re having a coffee, they’ll have a chat with you and proudly tell you about their amazing country and awesome places you should visit.
-Which usually are the kind of places you won’t find in the Lonely Planet, so it’s worth keeping your ears open.
+If you're having a coffee, they’ll have a chat with you and proudly tell you about their amazing country and awesome places you should visit.
+These are usually the kind of places you won’t find in the Lonely Planet, so it’s worth keeping your ears open.

 If you are lost or so much appear to need anything, a friendly Kiwi will surely help you out.
-What’s more, the country is geared towards tourists and backpackers, traveling around New Zealand is very easy and straightforward.

 Now that I’ve convinced you to visit New Zealand, let’s dive into the nitty-gritty details of our New Zealand trip budget.